CNA Requirements by State:

 Online CNA Programs

 This section of the guide would be incomplete without mention of online CNA programs.
-While the overwhelming majority of programs are available in a traditional campus setting, there’s an emerging trend of online CNA training.
+There is an emerging trend of online CNA training.
 These may be acceptable in ‘challenge’ states where the student can get familiar with the course content and brush up on the skills requirements in preparation for the competency exam.

 A few State Boards recognize programs that offer hybrid training where the lectures are made available online followed by a clinical component that takes place in a long-term care facility.
 Since there is no national body for the accreditation of nursing assistant programs, it is important that you look to the State Board or Registry for guidance when selecting a traditional or online program.